Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Then, once enough time has passed for the heat and pressure exposure to extract the flavor of the coffee, the barista turns off the heat.
 This process causes the water to return to liquid and pass through the paper or cloth filter.
 The resulting liquid is the coffee you drink.

 On the other hand, drip coffee machines heat water from their water reservoir to brew coffee.
 The water then gets poured over the ground coffee beans and filter, causing the extracted liquid to drip down where the coffee pot catches it.
+Speaking of filters, you might be interested in our list of the finest reusable coffee filters, especially if you’d like to reduce costs and waste.

 Drip coffee makers provide an easy-to-use option for your morning cup.
-The machine does all of the work for you, except grinding and measuring your beans and loading the filter.
+The machine does all the work for you, except grinding and measuring your beans and loading the filter.
 Some coffee products with a higher cost even provide these functions.

 Meanwhile, the siphon brewer calls for significantly greater effort on the part of coffee enthusiasts or the coffee shop.
 Not only do you have to measure the water, water temperature, and coffee grounds, but you also have to turn the heat on until it vaporizes and then lowers the temperature.
 Once the precise time has passed of one minute and ten seconds, you turn the heat off.
 This brewing method gives you greater control over your cups of coffee.